pierre-roth/rstar-arc/weekly_progress_report.md

   - tested semi-trained model accuracy against training set and validation set
     - training: pass@128: 15%
     - validation: pass@256: 5%
-  - started testing the limits of training models on CSCS
+  - started testing the limits of training models on CSCS: it seems like 3B is the best I can do for training with the required context length
+  - nearly finished writing the final accelerate policy model training code

+- **Issues and Questions**:
+  - ??

+- **Results**:
+  - ??

+- **Visuals**:
+  - ??

+### Week 18 (30.06.2025)

+- **Work planned**:
+  - train final 3B policy model on CSCS
+  - thoroughly test the model on training and validation set while collecting reward data
+  - start reward model training (start with a smaller model like 1.5B)
+  - Do inference with reward model to quantify the added performance from the reward model
+  -

+- **Work done**:
   -

 - **Issues and Questions**: